publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616o.md

     (b) __Purposes__

-    The purposes of the program established pursuant to a grant provided under subsection (a) of this section are—
+    The purposes of the program established pursuant to a grant provided under subsection (a) are—

         (1) to provide direct clinical and practical experience at a service unit to medical students and residents from USDSM and other medical schools;